20 Best Generic Products From Walmart

 Consumer Reports notes that the generic cheese is "fresh" and "crumbly," plus it melts just as well as shredded Sargento.

-The Great Value trail mix contains peanuts, raisins, almonds, cashews, and real M&MS—basically, everything you’d expect to find in a typical name-brand melange.
+Great Value trail mix contains peanuts, raisins, almonds, cashews, and real M&MS—basically, everything you'd expect to find in a typical name-brand mélange.
 When Consumer Reports compared the generic snack to Planters Trail Mix, they found that it packed just as much flavor.

-Plus, the store-brand product costs $5.38 for a 26 oz. pack, while Planters’ is $6.98 for a 19 oz. bag.
-That’s 7 more ounces of trail mix for $1.60 less.
-It’d be silly not to get this great generic Walmart find.
+Plus, the store-brand product costs $5 for a 26 oz. pack, while Planters' is nearly $7 for a 19 oz. bag.

 Vanilla Ice Cream